AndrewGuerrero/ng-caryll/content/effective_cpp.md

  };
  ```

-This code is good design but it probably wont compile because it can't create `LoggingMsgSender`
+This code is good design, but it probably won't compile because it can't create `LoggingMsgSender`
 without knowing what `MsgSender<Company>` looks like.
 For example, `CompanyZ` might never care to
 send clear messages.